 Obtain notarized copy of sale deed

-The first step is to obtain a notarized copy of your sales deed that is attested by a notary.
+The first step to register khata is to obtain a notarized copy of your sales deed that is attested by a notary.

-Obtain an Encumbrance Certificate (EC) for your property.
+Obtain an Encumbrance Certificate (EC) for your property to register khata.
 You will have to carry a copy of your sales deed for the same.
 Generally, an EC takes 7 days to be issued.

 In order to apply for Khata, you need to obtain a khata registration form.
 The khata registration form can be obtained from any BBMP office or can be downloaded from the BBMP site.
 Note that the application form is same for khata registration, khata transfer, or khata modification.

-Submit the filled-in khata application form along with the required documents at the nearest BBMP office and get a sealed acknowledgement for the same.
+Submit the filled-in khata application form along with the required documents at the nearest BBMP office and get a sealed acknowledgment for the same.